googlemaps/android-maps-compose/README.md

 ## Support

-Encounter an issue while using this library?
+This library is offered via an open source [license](LICENSE).
+It is not governed by the Google Maps Platform [Technical Support Services Guidelines](https://cloud.google.com/maps-platform/terms/tssg?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=android_oss), the [SLA](https://cloud.google.com/maps-platform/terms/sla?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=android_oss), or the [Deprecation Policy](https://cloud.google.com/maps-platform/terms?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=android_oss) (however, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service).

-If you find a bug or have a feature request, please [file an issue].
+This library adheres to [semantic versioning](https://semver.org/) to indicate when backwards-incompatible changes are introduced.

-Or, if you'd like to contribute, send us a [pull request] and refer to our [code of conduct].
+If you find a bug, or have a feature request, please [file an issue] on GitHub.

-You can also discuss this library on our [Discord server].
+If you would like to get answers to technical questions from other Google Maps Platform developers, ask through one of our [developer community channels](https://developers.google.com/maps/developer-community?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=android_oss) including the Google Maps Platform [Discord server].

 [maps-sdk]: https://developers.google.com/maps/documentation/android-sdk
 [api-key]: https://developers.google.com/maps/documentation/android-sdk/get-api-key